kevin-pek/bitnet.c/README.md

-# WIP: BitNet – a 0 dependencies BitNet implementation in C
+# WIP: BitNet – a 0 dependency BitNet implementation in C

 This is my attempt to implement neural network training and inference using the BitLinear layer from the [BitNet](https://arxiv.org/abs/2310.11453) paper from scratch.
 The long term goal is to work towards an implementation of the LLaMA architecture.
 This repo also implements inference for a BPE tokenizer trained with the [tiktoken](https://github.com/openai/tiktoken) library.